heartacker/VariableBox.Avalonia/README.md

 dotnet add package VariableBox.Avalonia
 ```

-You can now use Ursa controls in your Avalonia Application.
+You can now use VariableBox controls in your Avalonia Application.

 ```xml
 <Window